taw00/howto/howto-install-ghost-on-fedora.md

 ### [27] Email subscriptions

-You can use [Ghost's built in email subscriptions](https://docs.ghost.org/faq/enable-subscribers-feature/) + Zapier + Mailchimp, but I like it simple, so I just use MailChimp directly, for that...
+You can use [Ghost's built in email subscriptions](https://docs.ghost.org/faq/enable-subscribers-feature/) + Zapier + Mailchimp, but I like it simple, so I just use MailChimp directly, for that:

 Direct [Mailchimp integration](https://docs.ghost.org/integrations/mailchimp/)
 * Create a [MailChimp](https://mailchimp.com/) account.
 * Create two email campaigns: Click into "Campaigns" (on the MailChimp website) and
   1. Create a "Single welcome email" for new subscribers
   2. Create a "Weekly blog updates" that sends an RSS feed summary.
 See also [these instructions](https://mailchimp.com/features/rss-to-email/).
-* Embed an subscribe-by-email widget to the bottom of every entry page by...
+* Embed an subscribe-by-email widget to the bottom of every entry page by:
   - Click into the "Audience" tab on the MailChimp website.
   - Using the "Manage Audience" dropdown menu, choose "Signup Forms"
   - Click "Embedded Forms"